- Always apply SPF at least 20 minutes before going outside unless otherwise stated.

 Having said all of that, it is pleasurable to use and I will use it up, albeit as a daily city SPF, not on the beach.
 The problem with this however, is that if there is one product where performance must cap ‘pleasurable to use’, it is SPF.
 I am surprised, knowing their other products and what they must have learned along the way, to find orange essential oil in this.
 Is it really worth adding fragrance to an SPF knowing the bounce-back you’re going to get from customers?
 Even if it means it smells very mildly of a Terry’s Chocolate Orange, surely, all signs, customer feedback and previous experience would have pointed the NPD team to a fragrance-free physical SPF?
 I think the choice of chemical is purely cosmetic.
 It makes it more palatable for dark skinned customers, who will love the lack of white/ash cast you would normally see from a zinc or titanium dioxide.
 But in this situation that potentially comes at a price.

 Glossier has done a brilliant job of bringing good, generally efficacious, affordable and fun products to the market.
-I think in this case they may have bitten off more than they can chew.

 Would I repurchase?